Magisk-Modules-Repo/BluetoothLibraryPatcher/README.md

 It patches on the fly the bluetooth library and should support most of samsung devices on android Oreo, Pie and 10.

-If it fails on your device, please post your /system/lib64/libbluetooth.so and /system/build.prop files on XDA thread.
+In case installation fails, please upload the BluetoothLibPatcherPatcher-files.tar created in your internal storage to the XDA thread.

 ## Credits